-California law offers spouses two grounds for divorce: insanity or an unsolvable conflict that is ruining your marriage.
+California law offers spouses two grounds for divorce: insanity or an unsolvable conflict that is ruining their marriage.
 If one of the spouses was insane at the time of the filing and continues to struggle with insanity throughout the case, the divorce could occur on the grounds of insanity.
 You can prove insanity by having expert medical and psychiatric professionals testify about your spouse’s mental state.

 Some states divide property depending on numerous factors regarding the marriage and the spouses.
 California, however, is a community property state.
 This means the court will split all eligible property equally between the two spouses.
-The only property that the court will not split is property that one of the spouses acquired before the marriage, gifts, and inheritances.
+The only property that the court will not split is a property that one of the spouses acquired before the marriage, gifts, and inheritances.

 California Spousal and Child Support

-Spousal support in California is based on certain aspects of each spouse and of their marriage.
-Courts determine spousal support by analyzing each spouse’s financial situation, how they treated each other, the length of the marriage, the heath of each spouse, debts, and a variety of other factors.
+Spousal support in California is based on certain aspects of each spouse and their marriage.
+Courts determine spousal support by analyzing each spouse’s financial situation, how they treated each other, the length of the marriage, the health of each spouse, debts, and a variety of other factors.
 In most situations, spousal support ends when the court order is over or one of the spouses dies or remarries.

-The court decides child support in a very similar way.
+The court decides San Diego child support in a very similar way.
 It looks at the financial situation of each parent, each parent’s health and needs, how many children the parents have, and other relevant aspects.